 Small herds of cows grazing on the rolling green hills of the Sunshine Coast hinterland town of Maleny produce milk for the Maleny Natural Yoghurt in Moroccan Lamb Tenderloin at Coretto Café and Bar, Level 4 International Terminal.

 Almost five years young with brewhouses at Newstead and Milton and served at Windmill & Co, Level 3 International Terminal.

-Award-winning wines made at Mt Cotton from grapes gown on the Granite Belt available at Brisbane River Grill (Level 3) and the Botanist Kitchen and Bar (Level 4), International Terminal or Glasshouse Bar and Aviation Pier, Level 2 Domestic Terminal.
+Award-winning wines made at Mt Cotton from grapes grown on the Granite Belt are available at Brisbane River Grill (Level 3) and the Botanist Kitchen and Bar (Level 4), International Terminal or Glasshouse Bar and Aviation Pier, Level 2 Domestic Terminal.

 Woombye Cheese Company

 Happy cows at small farms on the Sunshine Coast hinterland create the pure milk used to make award-winning Woombye Cheese served at Brisbane River Grill, Level 3 International Terminal.